starlitriver/starlitriver.github.io/content/english/lexicology.md

 Differences between lexicon and lexis.
 Lexis is the vocabulary of an individual.
 Lexicon is the vocabulary of the language.

+### proper noun

+A proper noun is always capitalised.

+### collective noun

+A collective noun include the names for groups of things.
+For example, people, family, government, herd, swarm.

 ## pronoun

 Pronouns replace nouns and noun phrases, and lets us avoid repeating nouns.
 Pronouns include "me, you, him, her, them, us ,it".